rsksmart/RSKIPs/IPs/RSKIP455.md

 ### Summary

 In summary, migration transactions are limited to **150 inputs** and **50 outputs** to be considered standard by the Bitcoin network and properly mined.
-These values should be revisited if there is ever a change to the current format of the PowPeg redeem script.
+Since these limits depend on the current format of the PowPeg redeem script, they should be revisited if that format ever changes.

 During the migration period, the Bridge will try to migrate available funds on each call to `updateCollections`.
 Every time there are funds available to migrate, it should follow the steps described in [#Strategy](#strategy) section.